welcome to part 2 of our short introduction to extreme value analysis using the

 The following code shows a short practical example of fitting a generalized extreme value distribution to a time series of precipitation data using the

-extRemes package in R. The sample data set features precipitation data of Oberwang (Salzburg, Austria) from 1981 through 2013 and is is provided by the hydrographic services of Austria via eHYD.
+extRemes package in R. The sample data set features precipitation data of Bärnkopf (Lower Austria) from 1971 through 2014 and is is provided by the hydrographic services of Austria via eHYD.
+The function

 Reference: Coles, Stuart (2001).
 An Introduction to Statistical Modeling of Extreme Values.
 Springer Series in Statistics.
 London: Springer.